lkodinsson/MARS/Advanced/AncestryAbilities.md

 The creature gets advantage to willpower checks resist any effects that would cause them fear.

+## Construct

+**Point Cost:** 2

+The creature's body is constructed of inorganic materials and does not perform normal biological functions.
+The creature is no longer required to eat or sleep, and does not recover 1 health after a long rest.
+It can be repaired during a long rest with the craft skill the same way a normal creature would be treated by the medicine skill.
+Additionally, if the construct would be magically repaired such as by the mend spell, it always recovers at least 1 health.

 ## Fabled

 **Point Cost:** 2